 Cleaning Fix: Plastic Placemat

 Unfortunately, your pet doesn’t have table manners.
-He doesn’t care if his kibble goes all over the kitchen floor while or water spills every time he laps it up with his tongue.
+He doesn’t care if his kibble goes all over the kitchen floor or if water spills every time he laps it up with his tongue.
 For easy cleanup, situate a plastic, waterproof dining placemat underneath his bowls, says Faber Nelson.
 You can wipe it clean.